“Conversion”

 • Church Engagement

 Found a church home and has begun engaging in opportunities for connection and spiritual formation.
-They’ve also decided to be baptized/reaffirm their faith as act of public testimony.
+Also decided to be baptized/reaffirm their faith as an act of public testimony.

 Frequency: 1-2 times a month